SidGrip/mochimo-raspberrypi/README.md

 ### Install & Configure the Pi

-This guide requires mid-level Linux skill set.
+This guide requires mid-level Linux skill set and experience in running a Mochimo node.
 Beginners might find it hard to keep up with.
-Do not hesitate to search online for the command or vocabulary you are not familiar with.
+Do not hesitate to search online for the command or vocabulary you are not familiar with and ask help to the Mochimo community.

 ##### Install Hypriot OS